napit-apps/mehrwert/_i18n/en/_posts/2025-03-11-embodied-carbon-3.md

 ---
 layout: post
-title: How software influences the useful life of hardware
+title: Embodied carbon - the lifecycle of a data center and its carbon footprint
 cover: cover.jpg
 type: "Blog-Post"
 datum:  "14.03.2025"